A Guide to This Tree-Chopping Practice

 You should be as far away from the tree as possible – and especially steer clear of the landing area.
 We recommend getting at least 15 feet away, if possible.

-When in Doubt, Call Green Thumb
+When in Doubt, Call The Green Thumb